Tulum vs Puerto Vallarta: Which One Is Better for a Vacation?

 Tulum vs Puerto Vallarta: airport proximity

-As I mentioned before while Puerto Vallarta has an airport right outside the city, Tulum’s closest airport is Cancun international airport located 1h 30 minutes away.
+As I mentioned earlier, while Puerto Vallarta has an airport located right outside the city, Tulum’s closest airport is Cancun International Airport, situated approximately 1 hour and 30 minutes away.

 ► Cancun – Tulum Private Transportation Round trip – 10$ OFF